 (٣٤) وَاذْكُرْنَ مَا يُتْلَىٰ فِي بُيُوتِكُنَّ مِنْ آيَاتِ اللَّهِ وَالْحِكْمَةِ إِنَّ اللَّهَ كَانَ لَطِيفًا خَبِيرًا

-The claim rests on the understanding that since Hikma in this verse is mentioned separately from the verses of God in the Quran, therefore this must mean that Hikma cannot be contained within the Quran.
+The claim rests on the understanding that Hikmah in this verse is mentioned separately from the verses of God in the Quran, so this must mean that Hikmah cannot be contained within the Quran.

-The crux of the argument rests on the use of the prefix wa ( وَ ), which is typically translated as “and”, in the word wal-ḥik’mati ( وَالْحِكْمَةِ ) from the above verse.
-Individuals claim that since the prefix wa ( وَ ) is used therefore hikma must signify something different than the Quran.
+The crux of the argument rests on the use of the prefix wa ( وَ ), which is typically translated as “and,” which is used in the word wal-ḥik’mati ( وَالْحِكْمَةِ ) from the above verse.
+Individuals claim that since the prefix “wa” ( وَ ) is used, therefore, hikmah must signify something different than the Quran.

 [3:48] He will teach him the scripture, and the wisdom, and the Torah, and the Gospel.